-Just like collecting a lottery winning all at once instead of spreading it out over a period of years, you may be able to pay off your entire alimony balance all at once and avoid making monthly payments.
+Just like collecting a lottery winning all at once instead of spreading it out over a period of years, you may be able to pay off your entire alimony balance at once and avoid making monthly payments.
 Read on to learn about avoiding monthly alimony payments by making a lump sum alimony payment instead, as well as the benefits and tax consequences of receiving lump sum payments.

 How to Avoid Monthly Alimony Payments: Use Lump Sum Payment

 If you've been ordered to pay alimony, you may be able to avoid a monthly alimony payment program and pay all of your alimony in one lump sum.
-However, in order to qualify, both your spouse and the court will likely have to approve of the lump sum payment.
+However, to qualify, both your spouse and the court will likely have to approve the lump sum payment.
 Several states allow a spouse to pay the total alimony amount in one lump sum as long as the total sum is equal to the total amount of future monthly payments.

 Benefits of Taking Lump Sum Alimony